 Within defined limits, signature authority to approve and execute contracts (including, but not limited to, investment and financial agreements, bank accounts, construction contracts, insurance arrangements, real estate agreements and leases, benefit contracts, employment contracts, estates and trusts, and borrowing) rests with the President or Treasurer depending on the nature of the transaction.
 The President may delegate signature authority within defined limits to the Provost, specific vice presidents or other employees of the university for particular transactions.
 With the approval of the President, these individuals may further delegate in writing or electronically such signature authority within defined limits to deans, vice provosts, directors or managers who report to those individuals.
 As provided by the Bylaws or authorized by the Board, the Treasurer may also delegate signature authority for various financial transactions under his or her purview to an Associate Treasurer.

 Approval authority for general operating expenditures within a budget approved by the President or Provost may be delegated by the President or Provost to a vice president, vice provost, dean, department chair, director or manager of a unit.
 Individuals who have received approval authority from the President or Provost may further delegate such approval authority in writing or electronically within defined limits to individuals who report to them.
-Approval authority per transaction shall be below the level of the aggregate budget for that department or project unless exceptions are approved by the Vice President for Finance.
+Approval authority per transaction shall be below the level of the aggregate budget for that department or project unless exceptions are approved by the Vice President for Finance and Administration.

 No contract in excess of $100,000 shall be signed without prior review by the Office of General Counsel and the Office of Procurement, unless the language of the contract has previously been approved by the Office of the General Counsel or an approved university contract template is used.
 (The $100,000 limit applies also to multi-year contracts totaling $100,000 or more.)
 All contracts that have rights or commitments in excess of three years, or which provide indemnification against claims (whether by or for the benefit of the university), or seek to limit the amount or type of liability in any way also must be reviewed by the Office of General Counsel prior to approval and signature.
 The Office of the General Counsel shall also review all contracts with provisions establishing the choice of law or the forum or means for resolution of disputes and all contracts with confidentiality or non-disclosure obligations.